2xG/koombea_contact_importer/README.md

 or register your own.

-You can generate a test CSV file running:
+You can use test CSV from the "example" directory o you can generate a test CSV file running:
 ```shell
 $ bundle exec rails r csv_generator.rb
 ```